dextr-cloud/dextr-docs/docs/_pages/update-live-look.md

 Note that we do not have to set all 4 attributes as they were set in the inbound flow and only one needs to be overridden (ll_customer_endpoint).

-An exploded view of how the 4 contact attributes are set looks like
+An exploded view of how the 1 contact attribute is set looks like
 this:

 ![](./update-live-look/media/image8.png)